fhajji/sodium-wrapper/README.md

 ```

 To run the unit tests in parallel, call `ctest -jN` with N
 being the number of CPU cores.
-You can also `-jN`
+You can also pass `-jN`
 to `ctest` via `make test` using `ARGS` like so:

 ```